glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 Instead of relying on the global objects, we let Angular decide which version of the object to use.
 When we are in the browser, Angular provides the e.g. the well-known Standard DOM `document` Object.
 When the application is run on the server, Angular provides another implementation which supports the same API, but different implementations for some methods.
-By this means we can still use the API without breaking the app when running on the server.
+By this means we can still use the API without breaking the app when running on the server or explicitly checking

 ### Prerender